When we got up this morning, I was pleasantly surprised by temps just

 south below the trail.
 Still gradually

 and lower waterfall about 60 feet tall total.
+The trail continues up northwest before swinging around to the

-northeast and a nice trailside campsite.
+northeast at a nice trailside campsite.

 beginnings of a bluffline.